Undergraduate Transfer Credit Evaluations

 Q: I took college classes and AP examinations while I was in high school.
 How can I get credit for them?

 A: If you took college courses in high school you must submit an official college transcript to the Office of Admissions showing those courses.
 If you took AP courses and AP examinations you must submit an official AP score report to the Office of Admissions.
-These documents should be submitted two week prior to your registration date to facilitate your registration.
+These documents should be submitted at least three weeks prior to your registration date to facilitate your registration.

 Q: Why didn't all of my credits transfer?